 Tap dancer Juliana moves across Canada with her parents to care for an ailing grandfather.
-Cut off from her friends, surrounded by strangers, and unable to dance out her frustrations, Juliana becomes overwhelmed by the whirlwind of changes spinning around her.
-Scared she’ll explode and embarrass herself, she runs one night to the only place she can: her grandfather’s musty cellar…
+Cut off from her friends and surrounded by strangers, she becomes overwhelmed by the whirlwind of changes dancing around her.
+Unable to cope, Juliana escapes to her grandfather’s basement, where she discovers a family treasure: her great-grandmother’s sketchbook.

 The Move is the first book in Lori Wolf-Heffner’s contemporary/historical series, Between Worlds.
-If you love history, the arts, and family, pick up a copy of The Move today and enjoy a story that spans generations.
+If you love history, the arts, and family ties, pick up a copy of The Move today and enjoy a story that crosses generations.